Cybergate9/driowww/services.md

-We specialise in technologies related to data production, processing, integrations and using that data to build knowledge systems for analytics, online catalogues etc.
+We specialise in technologies related to data production, processing and integrations and using that data to help you build knowledge systems with your data.

 Some call this 'big data', or 'data science', or 'ETL', or 'middleware' -  we call it 'getting your job done' :-)